-Midi strings can be used to send System Exclusive Midi Messages or Midi Note Messages but must be written using hex values (see Decimal to Hex Conversion Chart (p.485)).
+Midi strings can be used to send System Exclusive Midi Messages or Midi Note Messages but must be written using hex values (see Decimal to Hex Conversion Chart (p.489)).
 Listed below is a break down of how a midi string comment macro would be formatted for sending a midi note: MSh1 - indicates midi string will be sent from Hog Console with net number 1 (forward slash) 9 - indicates note on (8 indicates note off) 0 - midi channel number (0 in hex = 0 in decimal) (SPACE) 47 - midi note number (47 in hex = 71 in decimal) (SPACE) 3F - velocity (3F in hex = 63 in decimal) A simpler method for sending midi notes via comment macros is explained in the "sending midi notes" section below.

 Sending MIDI Notes

-CommentMacro Syntax Example
+Comment Macro Syntax Example

 MIDI Note MN[reference to entry] MNGoLaser

-In order to utilize midi note comment macros the use Notes" window which can be openned by holding t selecting the "Midi Notes" button on the open toolbo has been created in the Midi Note Window it will ap down menu for cues, scenes, and pages.
-If the deto in the midi note window then any cues and scenes, also be updated. the Open key on the front panel and ar.
-Once a midi note message entry opear in the comment macro drop ails of a midi note entry are changed
+In order to utilize midi note comment macros the user must first create entries in the "Midi Notes" window which can be opened by holding the Open key on the front panel and selecting the "Midi Notes" button on the open toolbar.
+Once a midi note message entry has been created in the Midi Note Window it will appear in the comment macro drop down menu for cues, scenes, and pages.
+If the details of a midi note entry are changed in the midi note window then any cues and scenes, or pages referencing that entry will also be updated.

 Controlling Network Devices

-Camment/Vlaaio Syntax Example Notes
+CommentMooo Syntax Example Notes

-Reset Node [node type][net number] RNH3 Resets the selected network device, such as a DMX Processor.
-For the device type, use the following letter codes: H for WholeHog, D for DMX Processor .
+Reset Node [node type][net number] Resets the selected network device, such as a DMX Processor.
+For the device type, use the following letter codes: H for

-Controlling K Ceystroke Macros
+Controlling Keystroke Macros

 Macro Syntax Example Notes

 GK GK [macro number] GK2 Runs Macro 2

-НК HK [macro number] HK 2 Pauses Macro 2
+HK HK [macro number] HK2 Pauses Macro 2

 RK RK [macro number] RK2 Stops Macro 2